 1) The Egg – Stage 1 –

-This infection in human beings starts when cryptosporidium parasite is transmitted through contact with contaminated water.
-It is transmitted via exposure to water contaminated by feces of infected animals.
+This infection in human beings starts when the Cryptosporidium parasite is transmitted through contact with contaminated water.
+It is transmitted via exposure to water contaminated by faeces of infected animals.
 Food items may also act as a catalyst for the transmission of this parasite into the host.

 2) The Ingestion – Stage 2 –

-Human beings might become hosts to cryptosporidium parasites by either inhaling or consuming water contaminated by feces of infected animals.
+Human beings might become hosts to Cryptosporidium parasites by either inhaling or consuming water contaminated by the faeces of infected animals.
 After the parasite enters the human host, the excystation process begins.

 3) The Excystation – Stage 3 –

 In the excystation stage, the sporozoites are released and infect all epithelial cells.
-Epithelial cells include cells found on the surface of the body like skin, urinary tract and so on.
-But, the parasite cryptosporidium targets mainly gastrointestinal lining and respiratory tract.
-In the epithelial cells, the parasite cryptosporidium undergoes two types of asexual reproduction namely schizogony and merogony.
+Epithelial cells include cells found on the surface of the body like the skin, urinary tract and so on.
+But, the parasite Cryptosporidium targets mainly the gastrointestinal lining and respiratory tract.
+In the epithelial cells, the parasite Cryptosporidium undergoes two types of asexual reproduction namely schizogony and merogony.
 Schizogony is an asexual reproduction in certain protozoa that occurs through multiple fission.
-Merogony is an asexual reproduction process, where a protozoa replicates in its own nucleus inside the host’s cell.
+Merogony is an asexual reproduction process, where a protozoan replicates in its own nucleus inside the host’s cell.
 Gametogony is the process by which male and female gametes are produced.
-Male gamete called microgamonts and female gamete called macrogamonts begin to mate.
+Male gamete is called microgamonts and female gamete is called macrogamonts.
 After fertilization, the oocysts sporulate inside the infected human host.

 Two types of oocyst are produced, the thick-walled oocysts are excreted from the human host.
 The thin walled oocysts undergo autoinfection, where the cyst wall breaks once they are separated from the epithelium and later the cycle begins again.